FAIR Principles – Key Take Away Messages for Researchers

 Similar applies to national security data, defence research, or sensitive medical data that could identify or reveal info about individuals.

 Data can be FAIR even if it’s not open.
 It can be kept under mediated access controls.

 “Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorization” – Go FAIR.

 Sensitive data and defining the process for accessing it can still have a high level of being FAIR, even if certain data cannot be disclosed.

 “As open as possible, as closed as necessary“, Heller sums up the guiding principle.

 Accessible doesn’t mean open, but it gives the exact conditions under which the data are accessible.
-Even heavily protected private data can be FAIR.
+Even heavily protected private data can be FAIR data.
 This means that you’d be able to see that the data isn’t open, but the exact steps that need to be taken to get access to that data are clear.
 And these can be as rigorous and complex as they need to be.